vikramthyagarajan/website-blog/source/_posts/A-Dotfiles-framework-in-Node-js.md

 }
 {% endcodeblock %}

-The closest dotfile tool that I came across that helps with this is DotBot (https://github.com/anishathalye/dotbot).
-However, it fails in my other requirement of a dotfile manager.
-Which is -
+The closest dotfile tool that I came across that understands this is DotBot(https://github.com/anishathalye/dotbot).
+However, it fails in my other requirement -

 ## Dotfiles are not just about configuration

-Your dotfiles are not configurations floating in the wind.
-Your dotfiles are the states of applications that you store.
-Your applications have gone through an evolution.
-They were installed, initialized, run and then tweaked (massively).
-In order to get to the state of the application as it is now, all of these actions must be.
+A Dotfile is the state of an application.
+Your application went through an evolution.
+It was installed, initialized, run and tweaked (massively).
+In order to get to the current state of the application, all of these actions must be done.
 So your dotfiles should describe how the app was installed, initialized and then configured.

 I would like to think of my dotfiles as a set of modules.
 And each module has a lifecycle.
 It installs, initializes and configures itself, which is what I call bootstrapping.
 This way I get finegrained control over modules, and can bootstrap a specific module instead of all at once.
-This way if I have many modules and configs, I can choose which ones to bootstrap and dependency management becomes a breeze.
+Also, if I have many modules and configs, I can choose which ones to bootstrap and dependency management becomes a breeze.

-## Why Node.js

-Node is my preffered tool when it the requirement has anything to do with lifecycles or events.
-It is also my guilty pleasure runtime and I look for any excuse to use it
+## My ideal application specific dotfile
+{% codeblock Vim dotfile conf lang:javscript%}
+{
+  "install": "sudo apt-get install vim", //inline bash script in string form, or name of file in the module directory which is a bash script
+  "initialize": "mv ~/.vimrc ~/backup", //inline or filename of bash script which runs after installation and before config files are moved
+  "configure": "configure.sh", //inline or bash filename.
+Run after config files are symlinked "config": {
+    "global": {
+      "path": "$HOME/.config" //sets the global path option for the config folder.
+This means all files in config will by symlinked at this new path
+    },
+    "filename/foldername": {
+      "path": "$HOME/.config/vim" //file or folder level options within the config folder.
+These options will apply for filename/foldername and overrides the global
+    }
+  }
+}
+{% endcodeblock %}